5 - Safe management of non-invasive, reusable, shared care equipment

 2. Single individual use – equipment which can be reused by same resident for example a sling and decontaminated following use as per manufacturers instructions.

-3. Reusable non-invasive equipment (often referred to as ‘communal equipment’) – equipment which can be reused on more than one resident following decontamination between each use for example commode, moving and handling equipment or bath hoist.
+3. Non-invasive, reusable, shared care equipment – equipment which can be reused on more than one resident following decontamination between each use.
+For example commode, moving and handling equipment or bath hoist.

-Residents should be given their own reusable (communal) non-invasive equipment where possible.
+Residents should be given their own non-invasive, reusable equipment where possible.

 Reusable equipment should be checked frequently for cleanliness and signs of integrity.
 This will include mattresses and pillows which should be clean, have a waterproof covering which is in a good state of repair.